 Never snowboarded before, under 145 lbs?Burton Cultivator.
 The catch-free profile and soft flex will get you from "I can't stop" to "I can ride" with minimum pain.
 Literally.

 First board, bigger feet, tight budget?Nitro Prime Chroma Cam-Out.
 The seven-size, three-width range means you'll actually find a board that fits.
-Made in Austria for under $430.
+Real camber to learn on, for under $430.

 Want the best build quality at beginner pricing?
 CAPiTA Pathfinder.
-Mothership factory, real wood core, widest size range on the list.
+Mothership factory, real wood core, deep size run.
 The one you keep as a jib board after you upgrade.

 Coming from surfing or skating?
 Bataleon Party Wave.
 The 3BT base prevents catches while keeping real camber for edge hold.
 Directional shape feels natural if you already have board sense.